The Frank Doezema Family History

 the early years, Celia took in up to five boarders at the parsonage to augment

 Frank's meager salary.
+In

 1905, Frank returned to the family nest in Grand Rapids after accepting the